Pacific Northwest: Transportation

 A 2007 statistical analysis ranked the 50 Greenest Cities in the United States, placing Portland, Oregon first, Eugene, Oregon, fifth, and Seattle, Washington, eighth.
 The region as a whole is also known for its bicycle culture as an alternative form of transportation; Portland is considered by Forbes Traveler to be the second most bicycle-friendly city in the world.
 Portland is also the hub of American bicycle manufacturing; as a whole it generated over $68 million in revenue in 2007.

 Transit

 Seattle, Washington has also garnered a reputation for its contributions to public transportation with the Puget Sound Transit system, including an underground light rail system and a 38.9% worker commute rate as of 2011.
 Mass transit in Portland Metropolitan area is provided by TriMet and in Vancouver by TransLink (British Columbia).

+Some tribal governments offer free bus service on their respective reservations, including on the Muckleshoot, Spokane, Umatilla and Yakama Indian Reservations.